Wildlife Forensics is an activity developed by Learning Undefeated to help students explore forensic science and DNA analysis.

 Texas Essential Knowledge and Skills for Science Connections

-AQSC.12D: Analyze and discuss how human activities such as fishing, transportation, dams, and recreation influence aquatic environments.
+AQSC.12D: analyze and discuss how human activities such as fishing, transportation, dams, and recreation influence aquatic environments.

-AQSC.12E: Understand the impact of various laws and policies such as The Endangered Species Act, right of capture laws, or Clean Water Act on aquatic systems
+AQSC.12E: understand the impact of various laws and policies such as The Endangered Species Act, right of capture laws, or Clean Water Act on aquatic systems

-BIOL.6B: Recognize that components that make up the genetic code are common to all organisms.
+BIOL.6A: recognize that components that make up the genetic code are common to all organisms.

-BIOL.12E: Describe how environmental change can impact ecosystem stability.
+BIOL.12E: describe how environmental change can impact ecosystem stability.

 E.4G: predict how species extinction may alter the food chain and affect existing populations in an ecosystem.